 The Adelphia Recovery Trust (the "ART") is a Delaware statutory trust.
 The ART was created at the expense of Adelphia Communications Corporation ("Adelphia") and certain of its subsidiaries (together with Adelphia the "Debtors").
 The ART was established on February 13, 2007 pursuant to the First Modified Fifth Amended Joint Chapter 11 Plan of Reorganization of Adelphia Communications Corporation and Certain Affiliated Debtors (the "Plan"), which was confirmed by the United States Bankruptcy Court for the Southern District of New York (the "Bankruptcy Court") by an order dated January 5, 2007.
 The ART became effective February 13, 2007 (the "Effective Date").
+On the Effective Date, Adelphia contributed \$25.0 million to the ART and paid certain expenses of the ART, to fund the initial costs of operation.
+Additional amounts appropriate to prosecute outstanding Causes of Action or otherwise fund the activities of the ART were obtained from proceeds received from resolved Causes of Action and through earnings on ART investments.
+These amounts, and any amounts held pending Distribution to the Holders, were the only amounts held by the ART.

 Pursuant to Section 12(b) or 12(g) of the Securities Exchange Act of 1934, the ART registered its CVV Series ACC-7 Interests with the Securities and Exchange Commission (the "SEC") with its filing of an SEC Form 10 on April 30, 2008 and a subsequent amendment on July 2, 2008.
 The Form 10 and the amendment are available on the ART Website at Adelphiarestructuring.com.

-The ART holds certain litigation claims transferred to it pursuant to the Plan against various third parties (the "Causes of Action").
+The ART held certain litigation claims transferred to it pursuant to the Plan against various third parties (the "Causes of Action").
 The Causes of Action transferred to the ART for resolution were recorded at the nominal amount of \$1.
-The ART exists to resolve the Causes of Action through litigation or settlement for the holders of interests (the "Holders") in the ART.
+The ART existed to resolve the Causes of Action through litigation or settlement for the holders of interests (the "Holders") in the ART.
 The Holders on the Effective Date were the restitution fund established under the Plan by the U.S. Treasury (the "Restitution Fund") and certain creditors and equity holders of the Debtors.
-The ART will distribute to the Holders the net proceeds from resolving the Causes of Action, less amounts withheld for the costs of administering the ART and prosecuting the remaining Causes of Action ("Distributions").
+The ART has distributed to the Holders the net proceeds from resolving the Causes of Action, less amounts withheld for the costs of administering the ART ("Distributions").